malakalimah/Autonomous-Drone/README.md

 > results. <u>In addition, this point is to be considered in our future
 > work.</u>

-### module that can define location for outdoor tasks, just as Neo-8m, so for GNSS module

 #### How does GPS work